Cincinnati-Design-LAB/architour/src/content/buildings/residence-inn-phelps-building.md

 date_of_completion: "1926"
 style: Beaux Arts Historicism
 architect: Garber & Woodward
-significance: >-
-  The building was built by Charles Phelps Taft to counter the migration to the suburbs and encourage business people to live in the downtown area.
 historic_status: Part of the Lytle Park Historic District listed on the NRHP in 1976.
 unique_features: >-
   The hotel offers a rooftop bar with panoramic views of the city and northern Kentucky.
 renovations: conversion from apartment building to hotel
 ---

+The building was built by Charles Phelps Taft to counter the migration to the suburbs and encourage business people to live in the downtown area.